ShiqiLin17/Hello/README.md

-Below is a **clean, GitHub-ready Markdown version** of your entire content — fully formatted with tables, headings, bold text, and code blocks.

----

 # **Study Group Matcher**

 A robust **C++17 application** designed to generate **high-cohesion study groups** from multiple data sources, with customizable grouping logic and transparent cohesion scoring.
 Ideal for educators, administrators, or students seeking balanced, collaborative teams based on shared attributes.